emyzinger/Lab7-EmiliaZinger/README.md

 Specifically:

-1. Complete the TODO items in the `LinkedStack` implementation until the tests pass.
+1. Complete the TO DO items in the `LinkedStack` implementation until the tests pass.
 1. Complete the main class `ReverseLines`, which reads successive input lines until EOF and then prints themin reverse order, using a suitable stack instance.
 1. Answer the following questions:
    - Why does `LinkedStack` not require an explicit constructor?